rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-raft-leader-lease-timeout</code></td>
 		<td>Raft leader lease timeout.
 Use 0s for Raft default.
-		    <br><br>This is used to control how long the &#34;lease&#34; lasts for being the Leader without being able to contact a quorum If a Leader reaches this interval without contact, it will step down as Leader.
+		    <br><br>This is used to control how long the &#34;lease&#34; lasts for being the Leader without being able to contact a quorum.
+If a Leader reaches this interval without contact, it will step down as Leader.
 </td>
 	</tr>
 	<tr>